Anand lands in India after being stuck in Germany for over three months

 According to her, Anand said he is fine and happy to be back in India.
 "We are happy that Anand is back after a long time.
 He will complete quarantine procedures and come to Chennai as per protocol," she had said earlier.
-As per the protocols for those returning to Karnataka, Anand will be under institutional quarantine for seven days until he is tested negative and later he will be home quarantined for 14 days, a Health department official said.
+As per the protocols for those returning to Karnataka, Anand will be under institutional quarantine and later he will be home quarantined for 14 days, a Health department official said.

 Anand left Frankfurt on Friday night and reached Bengaluru on Saturday afternoon.
 The flights from Germany are scheduled to land only in Delhi and Bengaluru.